Overview of OpdeHaar garden in the Hoevelakense Wood in The Netherlands

 In 2020 we built a stumpery as a home for a fern collection.

-There are also many different ferns growing in other parts of the garden and in particular in the wood.
+Furthermore there are also many different ferns growing in other parts of the garden and in the wood.